-Except as provided by Section 25.4 below, effective July 1, 2021, those classifications represented by the Union assigned to the "N1" Salary Schedule will continue to be assigned to the same salary range to which they were was assigned on June 30, 2021.
-The University's range assignments for positions on the "N1" Salary schedule will match the assignment used by the State.
+A. Except as provided by Section 25.3 below, effective July 1, 2023, those classifications represented by the Union will continue to be assigned to the same salary range to which they were assigned on June 30, 2023.
+Salary schedules, including the N1 salary schedule, that include the increases described in paragraphs B and C below and the two (2) Career Enhancement/Growth Program steps described in Section 25.16, are attached as Appendix C.